ne0ka1/sipc/solution4.md

 `ASTNegExpr` and `ASTNotExpr` have the same format; we check the Argument using `getArg`.

 ## Arrays
-For `ASTArrayExpr`, we ran into some challenges regarding the return value.
-Initially, we returned the `arrayptr`; however, upon creating the array tests, we learned that `arrayptr` holds type "i64*" when it's so the tests would crash because we expected a type "i64".
+however, upon creating the array tests, we learned that `arrayptr` holds type "i64*" when it's so the tests would crash because we expected a type "i64".
 To solve this issue, we used `Builder.CreatePtrToInt(arrayPtr, Type::getInt64Ty(TheContext))` to return a type "i64."
 Once we figured out this problem, we were able to finish the Codegen for the remaining Nodes that rely on the `ASTArrayExpr.`

 Another design choice we made for `ASTArrayExpr` was we stored the length of the array as the first value in memory.
 This design choice made `ASTArrayLengthExpr` trivial to create. `ASTArrayOfExpr` is also in the same format as `ASTArrayExpr,` except it contains a size and value variable determining its structure.